 Joseph Joestar's epic chariot battle against Wham.
 Every tactic one fighter used was immediately countered by the other, with Joseph barely prevailing in the end.

-This pretty much describes every match in Akagi; Akagi manipulates everyone around him (even people who are watching the entire Mahjong games from the outside) as they think they have him cornered.
+This describes every match in Akagi; Akagi manipulates everyone around him (even people who are watching the entire Mahjong games from the outside) as they think they have him cornered.

-Hunter × Hunter, during the hunter exams.
-Gon had a choice between two candles that he had to keep burning in a windy room longer than the villain's candle, he picks the long one (both are rigged to burn quickly) but because it burns so strong he is able to leave it unattended to run over and blow out the villain's candle.
+During the hunter exams, Gon had a choice between two candles that he had to keep burning in a windy room longer than the villain's candle, he picks the long one (both are rigged to burn quickly) but because it burns so strong he is able to leave it unattended to run over and blow out the villain's candle.

-How about a few minutes later with the room where they must leave two people behind or take the long road?
-(Explained: the team loses 50 hours in a gambling match just after the above example, so they have about 2 hours left, one route which only 3 of the five can travel down takes 5 minutes, the other route takes about 12 hours.
+Another test involves the room where they must leave two people behind or take the long road.
+The team loses 50 hours in a gambling match just after the above example, so they have about 2 hours left, one route which only 3 of the five can travel down takes 5 minutes, the other route takes about 12 hours.
 The solution Gon sees is to chose the long route, then break down the wall to the short route, then sled down the hill on a door—they make it to the finish with less than a second to spare.)

 Shikamaru Nara from Naruto pulls this off quite a lot.
 All of his battles involve him making his opponent so sure of their victory that they inevitably screw up and fall to his masterfully laid Batman Gambit.